peakflo/pfMCP/src/servers/firestore/README.md

 # Run authentication
 python main.py auth

-# The server will be available through the guMCP framework
+# The server will be available through the pfMCP framework
 ```

 ## Security Notes